Some results concerning the representation theory of the algebra underlying loop quantum gravity: LQG briefing

 Surprisingly, the Poisson brackets of the $E_{S,f}$ among themselves do not vanish as one would expect for the momentum observables.
 This poses two questions: Can one nevertheless give some well defined ``Poisson bracket goes to commutator''-prescription to associate algebra elements to classical observables?
 And: Can one understand where this non-commutativity of the momentum observables come from?
 As shown in \cite{Ashtekar:1998ak}, both questions can be answered affirmatively.
 We do not want to repeat the discussion of \cite{Ashtekar:1998ak} here but just give its result, condensed in a definition of the algebra $\scripta$ on which the quantum theory will be based, as well as the association of classical observables to algebra elements.
 Let

-where we have used the notation introduced above. \begin{defi} Let $\scripta$ be the algebra generated by the cylindrical functions $\cyl$, together with the derivations $X_{S,f}$ on $\cyl$.
-On $\scripta$ a $*$-operation is given by the usual complex conjugation on $\cyl$ and the trivial $(X_{S,f})^*:=X_{S,f}$ on $\X$.
+where we have used the notation introduced above. \begin{defi} Let $\scripta$ be the quotient of the \emph{free} algebra generated by the cylindrical functions $\overline{\cyl}$ and the fluxes $E_{S,f}$ (here just treated as symbols indexing algebra elements), and the following relations: \begin{itemize} \item the relations encoding the linear structures on $\cyl$ and $\E$, \item the relations encoding the product between cylindrical functions, \item the relations

+whenever $c\in\cyl^1$. \end{itemize} On $\scripta$ a $*$-operation is given by the usual complex conjugation on $\cyl$ and the trivial $(E_{S,f})^*:=E_{S,f}$. \end{defi} A definition of $\scripta$ which states all the relations in $\scripta$ explicitly can be found in \cite{Lewandowski:2005jk}.

 The association of the classical functionals $\cyl, \E$ with elements of $\scripta$ is then given by